What to know about Alex Murdaugh’s murder trial

 STAR WITNESS

 His defense team wasted no time.
 Their first questions were whether he killed his wife or son, which he denied forcefully.
-He would deny ever hurting them again and again in questions from his lawyer and cross-examination by prosecutors.
+During questioning by his lawyer and prosecutors, he repeatedly denied that he ever hurt them.

 Prosecutor Creighton Waters tried one last time: “Mr. Murdaugh, are you a family annihilator?”